-Risk Description Risk Impact Mitigation 6-0 Operational Risks C1 As it does not meaningfully support the 5 objectives of the STP Pathology Programme, change may be enforced by central government, removing autonomy.
-Trusts, e.g. outsourcing or another NHS Pathology Ensure autonomy by acting proactively to develop a meaningful, efficient and effective pathology network through a single harmonised service, built around a common LIMS C2 Existing aging hardware might not be replaced by the Trusts, which may cause a significant downtime period if the equipment cannot be quickly repaired (Trusts on best of endeavours arrangements with current LIMS suppliers) potential clinical risk as tests will need to be processed manually and results provided outside of the LIMS.
-Depending on length of downtime significant effort may be required to add data onto the recovered LIMS replace aging hardware ahead of any of the 5 options being implemented C3 The existing Apex and Telepath systems may no longer be compliant with MHRA Blood Transfusion standards or may be become non-compliant so perpetuating use long term may invoke MHRA sanctions.
-Investigate MHRA position on existing LIMS functionality.
+Risk Description Risk Impact C - C Operational Risks As it does not meaningfully support the 5 objectives of the STP Pathology Programme, change may be enforced by central government, removing autonomy.
+Trusts, e.g. outsourcing or another NHS Pathology service taking over Ensure autonomy by acting proactively to develop a meaningful, efficient and effective pathology network through a single harmonised service, built around a common LIMS C2 manually and results provided outside of the LIMS.
+Depending on length of downtime significant effort may be replace aging hardware ahead of any of the 5 options being implemented C3 The existing Apex and Telepath systems may no longer be compliant with MHRA Blood Transfusion standards or may be become non-compliant so perpetuating use long term may invoke MHRA sanctions. maintain accreditation Investigate MHRA position on existing LIMS functionality.
 Consider changing LIMS sooner for options 1 and 2 C4 The ability to manage samples across sites, e.g. sample tracking will be more difficult and less efficient with multiple LIMS a single shared LIMS will fully mitigate this.
 Disparate LIMS will maintain the status quo.
-C5 Annual support costs will remain separate to each Trust and may increase substantially above the cost of supporting a modern LIMS through a single contract. cost pressure on pathology services / Trusts a single shared LIMS will fully mitigate this.
+C5 Annual support costs will remain separate to each Trust and may increase substantially above the cost of supporting a modern LIMS through a single contract. a single shared LIMS will fully mitigate this.
 Disparate LIMS will maintain the status quo.
 C6 Predatory competitor organisations may be able to supply a more holistic technology enabled service at a lower cost and may erode the market share held by the Trusts in Kent and Medway autonomy / control Ensure autonomy by acting proactively to develop a meaningful, efficient and effective pathology network through a single harmonised service, built around a common LIMS C7 Trusts would be reliant on the Host Trust to effectively manage and maintain the hardware on behalf of all.
 All of the risk will be borne by the host Trust but failure to maintain systems effectively will impact all Trusts ensure that an effective SLA is agreed with the host Trust.